hyue0768/hyue0768.github.io/_pages/about.md

 # 📖 Educations
 - *2026.01 - present*, PhD in Data Science and Analytics, The Hong Kong University of Science and Technology (Guangzhou).
 - *2023.09 - 2025.10*, MPhil in Data Science and Analytics, The Hong Kong University of Science and Technology (Guangzhou).
-- *2019.09 - 2023.06*, B.Eng. in Computer Science and Technology, School of Information Science and Technology (now School of Artificial Intelligence), Zhongkai University of Agriculture and Engineering, Guangzhou, China.
+- *2019.09 - 2023.06*, B.Eng. in Computer Science and Technology, Zhongkai University of Agriculture and Engineering, Guangzhou.

 # 💻 Experiences